Russ Harvey Consulting - Computer and Internet Services

 See Intel's How much is it costing your business to run old PCs?

 You may have mitigating considerations including the need to run legacy applications or budget considerations.
-We can assess such special needs in reviewing your options.
+We can assess such requirements when reviewing your options.

 Avoid Misplaced Priorities